sumasubbu/React-101/README.md

  - it was introduced as it is similar to html syntax which the developers are already familiar with, which makes it easier to learn
  - nesting elements is easy, just like html element nesting
  - creating elements using React.createElements() made it easier to introduce bugs as it is cumbersome to code
  - react does not understand JSX.
-It needs a transpiler to convert the code written using JSX to create react elements into React.createElement() api calls
+It needs a transpiler to convert the code written using JSX to create react elements using React.createElement() api calls
  - Babel is the transpiler Parcel uses.
  - Parcel installs a package called Babel to transpile jsx code
  - babel translates jsx code to React.createElement() method calls, which then creates react elements which are JS objects and these are rendered as HTML elements in the real DOM